Zero Liquid Discharge (ZLD) Wastewater Treatment

 Achieving Zero Liquid Discharge Over Time

 The ENCON approach to Zero Liquid Discharge is that it can be implemented in stages over time.
-For example, a company may choose to install an ENCON MVC Evaporator to minimize their wastewater hauling expenses.
+For example, a company may choose to install an ENCON MVR Evaporator to minimize their wastewater hauling expenses.
 A year or so later, they find that feeding an ENCON Thermal Evaporator from the MVC’s concentrate holding tank to further reduce the volume of liquid waste makes financial and environmental sense.
 When the company finally decides to become a Zero Liquid Discharge facility, it is a simple matter of adding a filter press and accessories to the current wastewater process.